 Shopska Salad / Šopska Salata is inspired by the Balkan region, although different places may have their own small twists.
-And, even though this salad may come in some small variations, it is always absolutely delicious and I love the refreshing combinations of the tomato and cucumber.
+And even though this salad may come in variations, it is always delicious, and I love the refreshing combinations of tomato and cucumber.

 It is common to use a red onion instead of a yellow one, this depends on individual taste preference.
-You can also add more of a dressing or garnish the salad with some parley.
-Some regions add a red bell pepper.
-However I prefer the tomatoes and cucumber to be the star of the show!
+You can also add more dressing or garnish the salad with some parley.
+Some regions add red bell pepper.
+However, I prefer tomatoes and cucumber to be the star of the show!

 Also – any feta cheese will do.
 I personally love goat cheese, but you can also use the standard feta, even sheep feta.

-No matter what I cook, I will do anything to prevent getting teary because I find it so uncomfortable and annoying.
+No matter what I cook, I will do anything to prevent getting teary because I find it so uncomfortable.
 Rubbing the two halves of the onion under water really helps!
-It’s not the perfect method, but a useful one.
+It is not the perfect method, but a useful one.

 You know how with salt and pepper most recipes say salt to taste?
-Perhaps we should introduce “dress to taste”.
+We should introduce “dress to taste”.
 I think we all have preferences on how much dressing we like on a salad.

 This salad is a great appetizer or a side dish.
 In Serbian cuisine it is used in either one of those ways.
-You will find that most restaurants will serve the salad as an appetizer with some bread.
-As a side, it goes really well with grilled meats or roasted potatoes.
-Growing up, we ate Šopska Salata mostly as a side dish, it was so refreshing and I could just never get enough of it!
-Especially during the summer months when the tomatoes and cucumbers were at their best.
+You will find that most restaurants will serve this salad as an appetizer with some bread.
+As a side, it goes well with grilled meats or roasted potatoes.
+Growing up, we ate Šopska Salata mostly as a side dish, it was so refreshing, and I could just never get enough of it!
+Especially during the summer months when the tomatoes and cucumbers are at their best.

 looking for more recipes?